dnsimple/dnsimple-support/README.md

 1. Run `bundle install`
 1. Start your local instance with `rake run`

+The site will be visible at [localhost:3000](http://localhost:3000).

 ## Development

 Use `rake run` to start the site.

-A local server will start at http://localhost:3000/.
 The server will automatically re-compiles changed files.

 ## Deployment

 Each commit to master is deployed automatically via Netlify.

 ### Managing categories

 You can add/remove/edit categories by editing the file `priorities/categories.yaml`.

 Once you are done, run `rake clean`, `rake compile` and `nanoc view` (or `nanoc live`) to see your changes

 ### Sorting articles